quest-craft/QuestCraft-Website/_posts/2022-3-12-changelog.md

 ---
 layout: post
-title: Welcome
+title: Changelog 1.2.0
-tags: [Welcome, Introduction, New-Look]
+tags: [Feature, Changelog, Update]
 ---

 Welcome to the new look of QuestCraft website moving away from the old clunky mess into modern flat design with many pictures of amazing steve.